mglunafh/jooq-project/README.md

     to perform migrations.
 3. After you are done, you may want to shut docker container down.
 If so, run `docker-compose down`, this will do the trick.
+4. Run `org.some.generic.jooq.codegen.CodeGeneration` from `codegen` submodule to produce some nice jOOQ classes that are to be used by other projects.

 ## Useful commands
 1. Break into the database container with name `some-pg`: `docker exec -it some-pg bash`.